-Land Use Provisions of an environmental planning instrument Allowed under Plan of Management Reason Kiosk Permitted with consent UNDER JLEP 2012 Allowed.
+Land Use Provisions of an environmental planning instrument Allowed under Plan of Management Reason Kiosk Permitted with consent MLEP 2012 Allowed.
 The establishment of a kiosk, selling food and drink along with souvenirs associated with the operation of the museum is an ancillary use that is consistent with the purpose and categorisation of the land.
-Roads Permitted with consent under JLEP 2012 Not allowed.
+Roads Permitted with consent under both JLEP 2012 and MLEP 2012 Not allowed.
 In the event that road widening is required Council would be required to acquire the land.
 The construction of a road is considered inconsistent with the purpose and categorisation of the reserve.
 SEPP (Transport & Infrastructure) Exempt development or permitted without consent.
 Allowed, subject to satisfying the requirements of clause 2.73 & 2.74 of SEPP (Transport & Infrastructure).
 Identified in SEPP (Transport & Infrastructure) 2021 as exempt development or development permitted without consent.
 Water reticulation systems Permitted without consent under MLEP 2012 Allowed.
 Water reticulation systems are not contrary with the purpose or categorisation of the reserve.
-Any other development Permitted with consent under JLEP 2012.
+Any other development Permitted with consent under MLEP 2012.
 Not allowed unless listed in Table 8 or an amendment to the Plan of Management is made.
 The open zone of the RU5 provides an opportunity for a wide range of land uses some of which may or may not be compatible with the categorisation of the land.
-Should a use be proposed that is consistent with the objectives for an area of cultural significance then Council will consider amending the Plan of Management.
+Should a use be proposed that is consistent with the objectives of general community use or a park, then Council will consider amending the Plan of Management.